Project Manager

 Process improvement

-AI identifies patterns, humans implement
+AI identifies workflow bottlenecks and inefficiencies; humans design and implement changes

 Budget tracking